MetalBlockchain/metal-docs/docs/quickstart/multisig-utxos-with-metaljs.md

 ### Setup Keychains with Private Keys

-In order to sign transactions with our private keys, we will use the AvalancheJS keychain API.
+In order to sign transactions with our private keys, we will use the MetalJS keychain API.
 This will locally store our private keys and can be easily used for signing.